An Ultimate Guide to 2025 DELF & DALF Exam

 There are no specific requirements for taking the DELF exams.
 One exception is that you should be a citizen of a country where French is not the official language.

-Age restrictions vary based on the exam version you plan to take.
-For example, the minimum age is 17+ to take DELF DALF Tout Public.
+Age restrictions vary depending on the exam version you plan to take.
+For example, the minimum age to take DELF DALF Tout Public is 17+.

 In contrast, school-going children’s age limit is on the lower side.
 For instance, 11 to 17 is for Junior, and 7 to 11 is for Prim.